HussainM3/HTML-Test-Website/README.md

 # HTML-Test-Website

-- This website is just for testing various HTML features for a website
+- This repo is just for testing various website features in different languages
 - It is intended to be used as a scrap, experimental repo
+- So far, HTML features have been tested